 The degree of vertebral slippage is obtained from spinal X-rays and graded as follows:

 Grade II: 26-50%

 Grade V: Complete slip (100%), known as spondyloptosis.

-Dr. Stieber considers the degree of displacement and other factors such as intractable pain and neurological symptoms, when determining treatment.
+Dr. Stieber considers the degree of displacement and other factors, such as intractable pain and neurological symptoms when determining treatment.
 Many cases of spondylolisthesis are Grade I or II.
 As a general rule, more severe slips (Grades III and higher) require surgical intervention.

 Some cases of spondylolisthesis can be treated with short-term bed rest, activity restriction, medication, and other non-operative options.
-If your condition does not improve with conservative treatment, Dr. Stieber can suggest surgical solutions to relieve pain and increase level of function.
+If your condition does not improve with conservative treatment, Dr. Stieber can suggest surgical solutions to relieve pain and increase the level of function.
 Spinal fusion is generally necessary to halt slip progression and stabilize the spine.
 Dr. Stieber employs the most current minimally-invasive techniques when spinal stabilization is required allowing shorter hospital stays, decreased pain, more rapid recovery, and a return to an active lifestyle.